mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MongoDB.Extensions.md

 #### #cctor
 Static constructor to register serializers and conventions.

+## Class: MongoDB.Extensions.MongoDatabaseRegistration
+Represents a registration of types for MongoDB databases.
+### Fields

+#### InternalTypes
+Gets the internal set of types registered for MongoDB databases.
+### Properties

+#### Types
+Gets the read-only collection of types registered for MongoDB databases.

 ## Class: MongoDB.Extensions.MongoDispatchProxy
 This proxy allow for dynamic creation of wrapper classes to expose MongoDatabase instances